dfox/graybox-testing.org/index.md

 <div class="tiles">

 <div class="tile">
-  <h2 class="post-title">What is Graybox Testing?</h2>
+  <h2 class="post-title">What is Gray Box Testing?</h2>

-  <p class="post-excerpt">Greybox testing is a hybrid of whitebox and
+  <p class="post-excerpt">Grey box testing is a hybrid of white box and
-  blackbox testing.
+  black box testing.
 Tests are driven by the user interface, but have some knowledge of system internals. <a href="/what/">Learn about graybox testing</a></p>